This Is What Happens When People Travel the World to Save Their Own Lives

 Seeking experimental treatments

 Russia, China, and certain Caribbean countries promote themselves as destinations for patients looking for medications or procedures that aren’t approved by medical regulators in their home countries (such as the FDA).
 It’s sometimes referred to as “circumvention tourism,” and it’s a thorny issue, say experts: Some clinics give unwitting foreign patients untested or even fraudulent “cures,” while others provide safe, state-of-the-art procedures that are still being studied in the United States.
-This teen’s own cells cured her leukemia, but almost killed her first.

 “Caribbean” prostate cancer treatment